rust-lang/wg-async/src/vision/status_quo/template.md

 *Write your story here!
 Feel free to add subsections, citations, links, code examples, whatever you think is best.*

 ## 🤔 Frequently Asked Questions

+*Here are some standard FAQ to get you started.
+Feel free to add more!*

 * **What are the morals of the story?**
     * *Talk about the major takeaways-- what do you see as the biggest problems.*